 “The study shows that use of permanent bicycle running lights reduces the occurrence of multiparty accidents involving cyclists significantly,” the controlled experiment concluded.
 You can read that paper here.

 So should we all start using daytime lights then?
 See.Sense recommends using flashing lights to help attract attention sooner.
 “When you have lights that flash brightly from both front and rear can help alert drivers sooner than a solid light, reducing risks out on the road,” the company tell us.

 If you’re interested in daytime lights, here are a selection currently available in bike shops.
 There are loads more lights to consider in this buyers guide and don’t forget the beam comparison engine if you’re shopping for lights as well.

 The See.Sense was arguably the first smart light that used sensors to alter the brightness and speed of flash to suit different lighting conditions, as well as being able to detect car headlights.
-The light was so well received that it won the road.cc People’s Choice award in 2015 and they’ve since followed up the Icon.
+The light was so well received that it won the road.cc People’s Choice award in 2015 and they’ve since followed up with the 300 lumen Icon 2.
 You can read the review here.

 The TraceR is Exposure’s smallest and most affordable rear light with its new Day Bright mode.
 It has a 75-lumen rating with a three to 24 hour run time, weighs just 35g and has three brightness levels.
 Side visibility has been considered in the design of the light as well.

 If you want a bright and lightweight front light for commuting then the Sirius is a good option, with 575 lumens bright enough for most riding situations and a choice of seven modes, including the new DayBright.
 It’s easy to use and mount to the handlebars, with a tactile power button and battery gauge LED.